matt-erhart/lab/README.md

+- SCROLL TO

-- select links
+- select/edit links
-- crUD links
+- some links nodes should be immutable
 - move many
+- zoom/pan
 - delete segment in pdf viewer

-- create link
-  - right click stage link to new html node
-- write after segment